Rise to Success: Career Highlights of Stacey Abrams

 2007: Georgia House of Representatives

-In 2007, Stacey Abrams was elected to the Georgia House of Representatives, where she served until 2017.
+In 2007, Stacey Abrams began serving in the Georgia House of Representatives.

-In 2009, Abrams published her most recent book under the pen name Selena Montgomery.
+In 2009, Abrams published her most recent book under pen name Selena Montgomery.

 November 2010: Elected Minority Leader

-In November 2010, the Democratic caucus elected Stacey Abrams to succeed DuBose Porter as minority leader.
+In November 2010, the Democratic caucus elected Stacey Abrams as minority leader of the Georgia House of Representatives.

 2010: Co-founded Nourish, Inc.

-In 2010, Stacey Abrams co-founded Nourish, Inc., originally conceived as a beverage company for infants and toddlers.
+In 2010, Stacey Abrams co-founded Nourish, Inc., originally conceived as a beverage company.

 2011: Minority Leader

-In 2011, Stacey Abrams became the minority leader in the Georgia House of Representatives, a position she held until 2017.
+In 2011, Stacey Abrams became the minority leader in the Georgia House of Representatives.

 2011: Stopped Tax Increase

-In 2011, Stacey Abrams stopped the largest tax increase in Georgia history, arguing that a Republican proposal would increase taxes for most people.
+In 2011, Stacey Abrams stopped the largest tax increase in Georgia history by arguing against a Republican proposal and demonstrating its negative impact on most Georgians.

-In 2013, following reapportionment, Stacey Abrams began representing District 89 in the Georgia House.
+In 2013, following reapportionment, Stacey Abrams began representing House District 89 in the Georgia House of Representatives.

 August 25, 2017: Resigned from General Assembly